Bhupeshverma/AngualrSSrIntructions/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## SSR
+Run `npm run build:ssr && npm run serve:ssr` to build and server the project in ssr mode.

 ## Running unit tests